FarzadAziziZade/Point-Clouds-to-As-Built-Two-Node-Wireframe-Digital-Twin-for-Autonomous-Robotic-Inspection/README.md

 This repository is constantly updated.

 * 2/10/2025
-  * A demo is added.
+  * A demo notebook is added.
   * A demo dataset is added

 Requirement